alt-romes/alt-romes.github.io/posts/2024-03-09-calling-haskell-from-swift.md

-The strategy of marshaling for foreign language boundary crossing is very robust and still performant, and is a great fit for the kind of mixed-language application we want to develop robustely.
+The strategy of marshaling for foreign language boundary crossing is very robust and still performant, and is a great fit for the kind of mixed-language application we want to develop robustly.

-Even though marshaling is required for robustly traversing the foreign language boundary, I will also explore, in a subsequent post, calling Haskell from Swift by instead coercing the memory representation of a Haskell value into a Swift one -- this will mostly be a (very unsafe) and not robust at all curiosity, but gives me an excuse to write a bit about low-level details in Haskell!
+Even though marshaling is required for robustly traversing the foreign language boundary, I will also explore, in a subsequent post, calling Haskell from Swift by instead coercing the memory representation of a Haskell value into a Swift one -- this will mostly be a (very unsafe) and not-at-all robust curiosity, but it will give me an excuse to write a bit about low-level details in Haskell!

 In yet another post, I also intend to introduce the `hxs` tool for bootstrapping Haskell x Swift projects and the libraries that make it so much easier to export